uqbar-dao/wallet-ui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+You must be running a ship with the %ziggurat suite and change the value of `"proxy": "http://localhost:8080"` in `package.json` to your ship's address.

+### `yarn start:mock`

+Runs the app in development mode with mock data, so there is no need to run a local ship.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\